trustyai-explainability/reference/lm-eval/LM-EVAL-NEXT.md

 ## Testing

-The following will always assume a namespace `test`.
+> 💡 The following will always assume a namespace `test`.

-### Local model with local datasets
+### Local model, local datasets and bundled tasks

 Create a PVC to hold the models and datasets.